-Pension accrued before 6 April 2009 will be revalued in line with the lower of the rise in the RPI and 5% pa.
-Pension accrued after 6 April 2009 will be revalued in line with the lower of the rise in the RPI and 2.5% pa (or such other amount as prescribed by legislation).
+Pension accrued before 6 April 2009 will be revalued in line with the lower of the accumulated rise in inflation and 5% pa.
+Pension accrued after 6 April 2009 will be revalued in line with the lower of the rise in inflation and 2.5% pa (or such other amount as prescribed by legislation).